 According to Snowflake’s Muglia, people will stop thinking about Hadoop, but for different reasons.

 “It’s not like the people who bet on Hadoop were dumb at the time.
 They were operating on the best knowledge that they had for where the industry was going,” he says.
-“It’s just that as you watch over time and you see how it’s maturing in some area and isn’t maturing in others, we’ve seen a stunning lack of success of maturing the Hadoop industry.
+“It’s just that as you watch over time and you see how it’s maturing in some areas and isn’t maturing in others, we’ve seen a stunning lack of success of maturing the Hadoop industry.
 At the same time that has happened, the public cloud has emerged as a completely viable alternative that virtually every customer is investing in.
 In the public cloud environment, most of the Hadoop technologies are no longer relevant.”

 Unless you have a large amount of unstructured data like photos, videos, or sound files that you want to analyze, a relational data warehouse will always outperform a Hadoop-based warehouse.
 And for storing unstructured data, Muglia sees Hadoop being replaced by S3 or other binary large object (BLOB) stores.

 Muglia says many of his Snowflake customers are Hadoop refugees.
 “Everything’s a project” on Hadoop, he says.
 “From the first moment you want to deploy the first node, then designing how to lay out your data and store your data, getting the data then beginning to decide how to query it–all these things are just huge efforts.
 When we provision a Snowflake account, all of those things are solved for you when in the first seconds – five seconds! – of using Snowflake.
-With Hadoop that could be a 12 month project.”
+With Hadoop that could be a 12-month project.”

 While core Hadoop technologies like HDFS will not see much more adoption for business analytics going forward, other technologies included in Hadoop distributions, like Spark and Presto, will persist and even thrive in the post-Hadoop world, Muglia says.